-Many parents believe their children need new supplies for a new school year but that’s what the retail stores want you to think.
-If school shoes still fit or their pencil case is still well-stocked with working pens and pencils, you don’t have to replace them instantly.
-After the initial back-to-school surge, retailed reduce the price of most school essentials, so you could save a few pounds by waiting.
+Many parents believe their children need new supplies for a new school year.
+But that’s what the retail stores want you to think!
+If school shoes still fit or a pencil case is still well-stocked with working pens and pencils, you don’t have to replace them instantly.
+After the initial back-to-school surge, retailers reduce the price of most school essentials.
+So you could save a few pounds by waiting.

 Many school’s uniform policies don’t require you to purchase everything from the school shop.
-Some basic pieces such as shirts, trousers and skirts can be purchased from standard retailers as long as they match the school colour theme.
+Some basic pieces such as shirts, trousers and skirts can be purchased from standard retailers.
+As long as they match the school colour theme, you don’t need to get branded items.
 Key items such as blazers, jumper and dresses (or anything with the school logo) may, however, have to be purchased at the school store or an official store.

 Look For Second Hand Items

-Check local auctions on Facebook, Gumtree or even local newsletters to see if any former student’s parents are selling their old uniform, textbooks, calculators etc. You might find some barely worn uniform pieces in great condition, or even a copy of Great Gatsby with some useful notes in for a fraction of the cost.
+Check local auctions on Facebook, Gumtree or even local newsletters.
+See if any former student’s parents are selling their old uniform, textbooks, calculators etc. You might find some barely worn uniform pieces in great condition, or even a copy of Great Gatsby with some useful notes in!
+All for a fraction of the cost.
 You should consider looking in charity shops too— they’ll quite often sell secondhand stationary that has been barely used before.

 The best way to save money for the school year is by planning well in advance.
 What textbooks are required for the school year?
 Will your child need art supplies for school projects?
 Are there any school trips this year you’ll need to fund?
-Email the school secretary or ask a class teacher at the beginning of the year what extra activities are planned and the cost involved for the year.
+Email the school secretary or ask a class teacher at the beginning of the year what extra activities are planned and the costs.
 Knowing what you will have to pay for you’ll be able to budget and plan better for the year ahead.